TAP-Projects/courses-rest-api/README.md

-# courses-rest-api
+# Courses REST API

+## What is this?

-An REST API created with Node.js, Express.js, SQLite and Sequelize ORM
+Courses REST API is a demonstration REST API built in Node.js, Express.js, Sequelize and PostgreSQL.